Federal jury hearing details of alleged sex abuse by former UI professor

 URBANA — A former University of Illinois student from China described violent sexual encounters with an older professor she thought she was in love with when she attended the UI as a 19-year-old in 2013.

-The woman’s 3½-hours worth of questioning by the attorney for former UI Professor Gary Xu took much of Tuesday for a federal jury in Urbana to hear.
+The woman’s three-and-a-half hours worth of questioning by the attorney for former UI Professor Gary Xu took much of Tuesday for a federal jury in Urbana to hear.

 U.S. Magistrate Judge Eric Long gave the jurors several breaks to mitigate the effects of the uncomfortable testimony, which had been videotaped earlier this year.
 The woman was not in court to face Xu.